What Is Motor Trade Insurance?

 What Level Of Cover Do I Need?

-When searching for insurance for motor trade you will have to choose which level of road risk cover suits your requirements.
-As with personal car insurance, there are three levels of cover to choose from third party, third party fire and theft, and comprehensive.
+When searching for motor trade insurance, you must choose which level of road risk coverage suits your requirements.
+As with personal car insurance, there are three levels of coverage to choose from: third-party, third-party fire and theft, and comprehensive.

 Third-party